Top

 As a father involved in a Massachusetts family law case, it is not unusual to perceive that courts are biased towards mothers.
 This perception has become less prevalent as beliefs have grown that children benefit most when parented by both their mother and their father.
-However, some stereotypes may still exist, resulting in child custody, visitation, and support orders that do not always protect the legal rights of fathers in these matters.
+However, some stereotypes may still exist, resulting in child custody, visitation, and support orders that could overlook the legal rights of fathers in these matters.
+Having a Westborough attorney who is known for their commitment and dedication to father’s rights can help you get the support you need throughout the legal process.
+You deserve an advocate that cares.
+You deserve O’Connor Family Law.

 Do you have a fathers’ rights issue?
-Turn to a trusted professional at O’Connor Family Law for answers and appropriate legal action.
-Contact us at (774) 315-4220 for a consultation.
+Turn to a trusted Westborough father’s right attorney at O’Connor Family Law for answers and appropriate legal action.
+Contact us at 774-703-3755 for a consultation.

 Potential Challenges to a Father’s Rights